-3.0 - 3.0 (3;0;1) This course is designed to enable counselors to help K-12 students assess their skills, knowledge, and self-understanding necessary to arrive at an appropriate career, postsecondary, and educational decisions that will support success throughout the lifespan.
+3-3 3 hours (3;0;0) This course is designed to enable counselors to help K-12 students assess their skills, knowledge, and self-understanding necessary to arrive at an appropriate career, postsecondary, and educational decisions that will support success throughout the lifespan.
 A developmental approach to career counseling and college readiness is emphasized.
 Prerequisite(s): Permission by Instructor.
+Course Typically Offered: Summer.